Last update: August 19, 2021

 The dance was choreographed by Prof. Chheng Phon and Prof. Pol Som Oeurn in 1965.
 Performed until 1975, and reintroduced in 1979, today it forms part of the curriculum in the Department of Choreography at the Royal University of Fine Arts (RUFA).

-According to a document of the 1960s from the department of the Ministry of Culture and Fine Arts, the original dance had only one peacock and was performed only during the Khmer New Year festivities.
+According to a 1960s document from the Ministry of Culture and Fine Arts, the original dance featured only one peacock and was performed only during the Khmer New Year festivities.
 It expressed the cultural soul of the Kola ethnic group.
-Thereafter, the choreographers organized it around a couple of peacocks.
+Later, choreographers organized it around two peacocks.
+If some people see a male and a female courting each other, ethology tends to think that it is rather a fight.
+The two costumes and the sex of the dancers are not differentiated.

 Today, it is danced in front of international tourists and during the festivals of the Khmer calendar.